-Spell it Out There is no doubt Nova Scotia is facing a Crisis in Health Care and while it's not 100% the fault of our current government.
-Stephen McNeil and his Liberal government have created chaos in our hospitals, stranded more than 100,000 people without a family doctor, and seniors are struggling without the long term care they need - yet McNeil continues to deny that there is a crisis in health care.
-The Nova Scotia Liberals own this crisis and patient care is suffering throughout the province.
-To illustrate the impact of their crisis the NSGEU launched its #Spellitout Campaign in February.
-Today, families with loved ones needing mental health supports are left waiting.
-Hallway medicine has become the rule rather than exception.
+Spell it Out There is no doubt Nova Scotia is facing a Crisis in than admit they've created chaos and pushed health Health Care and while it's not 100% the fault of our care into crisis.
+They need to come clean and admit current government.
+Stephen McNeil and his Liberal there is a crisis so together we can start working on a government have created chaos in our hospitals, solution. stranded more than 100,000 people without a family Do they really need a kid to spell it out for them? doctor, and seniors are struggling without the long term Apparently so. care they need - yet McNeil continues to deny that On June 25, people from across Nova Scotia responded there is a crisis in health care.
+The Nova Scotia Liberals with shock and anger at the Liberal government own this crisis and patient care is suffering throughout announcement that the Northside Consolidated the province.
+To illustrate the impact of their crisis the Hospital and New Waterford General Hospital will close NSGEU launched its #Spellitout Campaign in February. and be replaced with Community Health Centres.
+Is Today, families with loved ones needing mental health this really their answer to temporary ER closures? supports are left waiting.
+Hallway medicine has become It is Premier McNeil's job to acknowledge there is a crisis.
+Without that acknowledgement there is no path forward to real solutions.
+Our health care system has seen increased ER closures, over 100,000 Nova Scotians without a family doctor, a shortage of long term care beds for seniors, a lack of mental health services, and long waits for help.
+Premier McNeil and the Nova Scotia Liberals are the only people denying there is a crisis. the rule rather than exception.
 Seniors with complex health care needs, who in the past could get into a long term care bed, are being sent home to use a home care system that is bursting at the seams.
 Stephen McNeil and the Nova Scotia Liberals continue to deny there is a crisis in health care and in fact are making matters worse by closing two Cape Breton Hospitals.
-Everyone who works in health care says there is a crisis, anyone who has sat for hours in an emergency department to get their prescription refilled says there is a crisis, yet Stephen McNeil and Nova Scotia Liberals would rather bury their collective heads in the sand than admit they've created chaos and pushed health care into crisis.
-They need to come clean and admit there is a crisis so together we can start working on a Do they really need a kid to spell it out for them?
-Apparently so.
+Everyone who works in health care says there is a The NSGEU "Spell it Out" campaign still exists online. crisis, anyone who has sat for hours in an emergency Check it out at spellitout.ca and share the information department to get their prescription refilled says there on social media.
+We need to make them listen. is a crisis, yet Stephen McNeil and Nova Scotia Liberals would rather bury their collective heads in the sand